Valkje/usermodels2122/docs/index.md

-# Maintaining steady driver workload with adaptive automation
+# Maintaining a steady driver workload with adaptive automation

 ## Table of contents